10 Bollywood Actors Who Starred In Famous Hollywood Movies - ExBulletin

 10 Bollywood Actors Who Starred In Famous Hollywood Movies

-The days when Indian cinema and its faces were only meant to entertain and attract Indian audiences are over.
-Indeed, over the years, this paradigm has shifted, positioning several Bollywood films as a staple in the West.
-Moreover, it is no surprise that with the spread of the Bollywood phenomenon across the world, many Indian actors and actresses have also become recognized faces in the rest of the world.
+The days when Indian cinema and its faces were only there to entertain and attract Indian audiences are over.
+Indeed, over the years, this paradigm has shifted, positioning many Bollywood films as a staple in the West.
+Moreover, it is no surprise that with the spread of the Bollywood phenomenon globally, many Indian actors and actresses have also become recognizable faces in the rest of the world.

 Undeniably, Hollywood is no exception to this trend.
-Many Bollywood actors have played prominent roles in famous Hollywood franchises and won acclaim for their work.
-So here is the list of famous Hindi cinema actors who have starred in Hollywood movies.
+Many Bollywood actors have landed prominent roles in famous Hollywood franchises and won acclaim for their work.
+So here is the list of famous Hindi movie actors who have starred in Hollywood movies.

 ten Amitabh Bachchan

-Amitabh Bachchan is a renowned name in Bollywood.
-Indeed, when it comes to the list of acting credits that Bachchan has accumulated in Indian cinema, it is truly long.
-Bachchan has starred in at least 196 films so far, many of which are, in fact, blockbusters.
-The actor also lent his acting skills to Hollywood as a character named Meyer Wolfsheim in Gatsby the magnificent, with Leonardo DiCaprio and Tobey Maguire in the lead.
+Amitabh Bachchan a household name in Bollywood.
+In fact, when it comes to the list of acting credits Bachchan has racked up in Indian cinema, it is really long.
+Bachchan has so far starred in at least 196 films, many of which are, in fact, blockbusters.
+The actor also lent his acting skills to Hollywood as a character named Meyer Wolfsheim in O Great Gatsby, with Leonardo DiCaprio and Tobey Maguire in the lead.
 Although Bachchan thinks it wasn’t his Hollywood debut and just a friendly gesture, overall, Bachchan’s addition in the film was a watch-worthy treat for Bollywood fans.

 9 Irfan Khan